hejonathan/touchbar-lyrics-workshop/README.md

 modified from https://github.com/ChenghaoMou/touchbar-lyric
 When used in combination with LyricsX which stores the lyrics locally in local/src, it solves the problem of obtaining incorrect lyrics.
 Convert.py converts lyrics from lyricsX in local/src to local/final; main.py searches for available lyrics in local/final and displays the lyric if available.
+Known Issue: script process does not quit after running and the processes eventually clog up the memory